Menu

 • Harassment includes but is not limited to (a) offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion; (b) the display of sexual images in public spaces; (c) deliberate intimidation, stalking, following, harassing photography or recording; (d) sustained disruption of talks or other events; (e ) inappropriate physical contact or unwelcome sexual attention.

-• Discrimination is the unfair treatment of an individual or group based on their age, gender, race, ethnicity, nationality, sexual orientation, language of preference, disability, health condition, marital status, parental status, or any other basis proscribed by law.
+• Discrimination is the unfair treatment of an individual or group based on their age, gender, race, ethnicity, nationality, sexual orientation, disability, health condition, marital status, parental status, or any other basis proscribed by law.

-• CEA members agree to take appropriate action when they observe or become aware of acts of harassment and discrimination so that the victims are supported and not left feeling unsafe.
-Appropriate action can include: helping the victim get away from the situation; checking with the victim to make sure they are alright and know where to find support; letting CEA representatives know about what was observed; etc..
+• CEA members agree to take appropriate action when they observe or become aware of acts of harassment and discrimination so that the victims are supported and not left feeling unsafe

-The CEA requires all of its members to abide by its Code of Conduct.
-It also requires all participants at its public events — including attendees, speakers, sponsors, staff and volunteers —to abide by this Code of Conduct.
-These rules apply to all parts of the event, regardless of location or mode of delivery, and the sponsored social events.
-CEA public events include the Canadian Economics Employment Exchange (CEEE), the Annual Meeting of the Association and meetings organized by CEA Standing Committees or Study Groups that are funded by the CEA.
+The CEA will require all participants at its public events — including attendees, speakers, sponsors, staff and volunteers —to abide by this Code of Conduct.
+These rules apply to all parts of the event, regardless of location or mode of delivery, and to the sponsored social events.
+CEA public events include the Annual Meeting of the Association and meetings organized by Study Groups that are funded by the CEA, and it extends to online interactions,

 Télécharger une copie PDF de l'ancien Code de conduite de l'ACE [version 2019]